glutanimate/mini-format-pack/README.md

 #### Manual installation <!-- omit in toc -->

-1. Make sure you have the [latest version](https://apps.ankiweb.net/#download) of Anki 2.1 installed.
-Earlier releases (e.g. found in various Linux distros) do not support `.ankiaddon` packages.
+1. Make sure you have the [latest version](https://apps.ankiweb.net/#download) of Anki installed.
 2. Download the latest `.ankiaddon` package from the [releases tab](https://github.com/glutanimate/mini-format-pack/releases) (you might need to click on *Assets* below the description to reveal the download links)
 3. From Anki's main window, head to *Tools* → *Add-ons*
 4. Drag-and-drop the `.ankiaddon` package onto the add-ons list